 1. Find the 240V/120V load you want to monitor in your electrical panel and turn off the breaker to the load.

 2. Clamp one Flex sensor around both ungrounded conductors in such a way that one conductor goes through the sensor in reverse direction.
+Sensor orientation does not matter, provided one conductor enters the sensor via the reverse side.
 Refer to the included illustrations to show two possible methods.
-The direction of the Sense logo sticker on the sensor must face the circuit breaker.

 If your second load is a 240V/120V load: Repeat steps 1 and 2 for that load.

 If your second load is a 240V-only load: Find the load.
 Clamp one Flex sensor around either ungrounded conductor attached to the breaker.
 It does not matter which conductor the sensor is attached to.
-The direction of the Sense logo sticker on the sensor must face the circuit breaker.
+The Sense house logo sticker (or blank side) of the sensor must face the circuit breaker.

 If your second load is a 120V load: Find the load.
 Clamp one Flex sensor around the single ungrounded conductor attached to the breaker.
-The direction of the Sense logo sticker on the sensor must face the circuit breaker.
+The Sense house logo sticker (or blank side) of the sensor must face the circuit breaker.

 Important: The sensors must remain fully closed after installation.
 If the sensor is forced open, even slightly, by the conductors, this will result in inaccurate wattage readings.